CrazyFarang/GettingAndCleaningData/README.md

 **Cleaning data**

 For the purpose of this analysis R script called run_analysis.R is created available in this repository.
 Necessary steps for creating tidy data are following:

-1. Merges the training and the test sets to create one data set.
+1. Merge the training and the test sets to create one data set.

-2. Extracts only the measurements on the mean and standard deviation for each measurement.
+2. Extract only the measurements on the mean and standard deviation for each measurement.

-3. Uses descriptive activity names to name the activities in the data set
+3. Use descriptive activity names to name the activities in the data set

-4. Appropriately labels the data set with descriptive activity names.
+4. Appropriately label the data set with descriptive activity names.

-5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+5. Create a second, independent tidy data set with the average of each variable for each activity and each subject.

+First, data are downloaded to Data folder in the working directory from the link aforementioned.
+Since the downloaded file is an archive file, it's unziped.
+The result is UCI HAR Dataset folder.

+*1. Merge the training and the test sets to create one data set.*

+Files "subject_train.txt", "X_train.txt" and "y_train.txt" are read from Train folder in UCI HAR Dataset.
+All three files are combined by columns in one dataframe - Train.

+Files "subject_test.txt", "X_test.txt" and "y_test.txt" are read from Test folder in UCI HAR Dataset.
+All three files are binded by colums in one dataframe - Test.

+Then, these two dataframes - Train and Test are combined by rows, Test dataframe is appended at the end of Train dataframe in one collective dataframe - Data.
+The result dataframe has 10299 rows(observations) and 563 variables(subject id, 561 measure variables and activity code).

 References: